adarshsharma11/getting-started-with-javascript/README.md

 This Repository contains different javascript project that may help you to learn javascript in a better or easier way.

-It is Created by Rox Studio Developer for Learning purpose only
+It is created for Learning purpose by Rox Studio Developer
 # ThankYou